tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-sql-server-decode-encode-unicode-data.md

 Select dbo.DecodeUnicodeData('&#937;mega', '&#', ';')
 ```

-This blog wouldn&#8217;t be complete if I didn&#8217;t also give you a function for encoding data, too.
+This blog wouldn't be complete if I didn't also give you a function for encoding data, too.
 What I mean is, suppose you need to supply data in this format.
 How would you do it?

 sql
 Create Function EncodeUnicodeData(@Data NVarChar(4000), @Prefix VarChar(20), @Suffix VarChar(20))